-One of the most popular properties of ginger is that it relieves nausea and vomiting related to several conditions.
+One of the most popular properties of ginger is that it relieves nausea and vomiting, helping remedy several afflictions.
 Here are some circumstances where ginger may help.

-Morning sickness is common in the first trimester of pregnancy, causing nausea and vomiting.
-Symptoms usually stop between 12 and 14 weeks.
-In a systematic review of studies, women given ginger caplets had a decrease in both nausea and vomiting compared to the placebo groups.
+Morning sickness is very common in the first trimester of pregnancy, causing nausea and vomiting.
+In a systematic review of studies, women given ginger caplets during the first trimester had a decrease in both nausea and vomiting compared to the placebo groups.

 Chemotherapy and Post-Surgery